Using the Stan Compiler

 Warning:

-Left-hand side of sampling statement (~) may contain a non-linear
+Left-hand side of distribution statement (~) may contain a non-linear

 transform of a parameter or local variable.
 If it does, you need